 12 – Create Memories Together

 By the way, this has been so popular that we now make it a point to have an All Day Buffet several times a year rather than just at Christmas.
-No matter when I suggest it, my boys are eager to participate!
+No matter when I suggest it, my boys are eager to take part!

 Connecting with our sons doesn’t have to be complicated or expensive.
 If we regularly spend time doing things to build our relationship with our sons, we’ll find that the teenage years will be much more enjoyable than we ever thought possible.